Skip to content

 The pursuit of improvement never ends

-The training in Rio was solid, but insufficient for those seeking excellence.
-Over the years, I repeatedly travelled to the United States to train with surgeons who are redefining the standards of the speciality:
+The training in Rio was solid, and I continued to update my practice through further study and surgical observation.
+Over the years, I repeatedly travelled to the United States to train with surgeons recognised for specific technical contributions to the speciality:

 What sets me apart: the regenerative approach

-Over time, I realised that the best results in facial rejuvenation do not come from "stretching" the skin, but from restoring what time has taken away.
-This perception completely changed my practice.
+Over time, I realised that durable facial rejuvenation is not based on simply "stretching" the skin, but on restoring support, volume, and proportion when this is appropriate for the patient.
+This perception changed my practice.

 The science behind fat grafting